PoignardAzur/poignardazur.github.io/_posts/2021-01-30-variadic-generics.md

 More generally, variadics should be designed with Rust's compile-error story in mind.
 A major feature of Rust is that the compiler helps you locate where an error comes from quickly.
 A feature that works when you use it right isn't good enough; it must also be easily corrected when you use it wrong.

-This should be the case on the declaration side ("your for-loop is invalid because the member type X doesn't match the member type Y of variadic types ...Xs and ...Ys") and on the use side ("you are using unwrap_all wrong because you're giving it `Option<X>, Option<Y>` but you're expecting `X, ()`, the second parameter should be `Y`).
+This should be the case on the declaration side ("your for-loop is invalid because the member type X doesn't match the member type Y of variadic types ...Xs and ...Ys") and on the user side ("you are using unwrap_all wrong because you're giving it `Option<X>, Option<Y>` but you're expecting `X, ()`, the second parameter should be `Y`).

 In practice, keeping that focus requires keeping the semantics simple; it's also one of the reasons I think non-linear tuple arithmetic should be avoided.